Tibet Travel Permit Tips and FAQs

 b.
 Pay for a tour guide for your every day tour (your travel agency will arrange for you).

 c.
-Hire a vehicle (normally a 4WD) for your transportation outside Lhasa (your travel agency will arrange for you).
+Hire a vehicle for your transportation outside Lhasa (your travel agency will arrange for you).

 d.
 Send a deposit to your travel agency through Paypal or bank transfer.